Nolan Ryan: Personal life

-Ryan married his high school sweetheart, the former Ruth Holdorff, on June 25, 1967.
+Ryan married his high school sweetheart, Ruth Holdorff, on June 26, 1967.
 Nolan and Ruth attended Alvin High School together.
 Ruth was a high school state tennis champion.
 They have three children: Reid, Reese, and Wendy.
 Reid and Reese were both pitchers for the TCU Horned Frogs.
 Reid also pitched briefly in the minor leagues.
 On May 17, 2013, Reid was announced as president of the Houston Astros.

 Nolan frequently pitched in the off-seasons, with Ruth often donning catching gear and serving as his catcher.
 Ruth Ryan also coached their sons' little league teams for a few summers.

 Nolan Ryan resides in the Cimarron Hills community in Georgetown, Texas.

 Political activity

-Ryan wrote in his 1992 autobiography "Miracle Man" that he voted for Jimmy Carter over Gerald R. Ford Jr. in 1976, but since then has generally identified as a Republican, though he does not automatically vote this way and looks at individual candidates, mentioning disgust at one particular election in which the two major parties were forcing a choice between "the racist or the criminal."
+Ryan wrote in his 1992 autobiography Miracle Man that he voted for Jimmy Carter over Gerald Ford in 1976, but since then has generally identified as a Republican, though he does not automatically vote this way and looks at individual candidates, mentioning disgust at one particular election in which the two major parties were forcing a choice between "the racist or the criminal."
 He also crossed party lines in 2002 to headline a group of Republicans and Independents supporting a Democratic candidate for Lieutenant Governor of Texas.
 He has maintained a decades-long friendship with the Bush family, partially due to George W. Bush being a part-owner of the Rangers while Ryan played there.
 However, in his 1992 book Ryan expressed some criticisms of the elder Bush's (George H.W.
 Bush) management of domestic issues and said he wasn't "locked in" to voting for Bush that fall.
 In 1996 Ryan campaigned on behalf of Ron Paul in the election for Texas's 14th congressional district; his hometown of Alvin was located in the district.

 On April 7, 2011, Todd Staples announced that Nolan Ryan would be his statewide chairman for his exploratory committee for lieutenant governor.
 Ryan is quoted as saying, "Todd Staples is the top prospect for the Texas Republican Party in 2014."
 Staples, however, lost that race to current Lieutenant Governor Dan Patrick of Houston.